-Though it is positive that most respondents identified SA as being 'of learning', it is odd that staff developers seemed less certain about SA at the second definition - only 69 per cent responded (Table 1).
-This may show the impact of the questionnaire on their thinking: 31 per cent were unable to commit themselves clearly.
+Though it is positive that most respondents identified SA as being 'of learning', it is odd that staff developers for the second definition seemed less certain about SA: only 69 % responded (Table 1).
+This may show the impact of the questionnaire on their thinking: 31 % were unable to commit themselves clearly.
 In general there was a dearth of association between SA and feedback to students.
-Given the current state of understanding about assessment and assessment theory, where sometimes SA is isolated from feedback and FA (Taras, 2012a,b), it is nevertheless gratifying that a few science lecturers and staff developers still believe that all assessment has useful feedback potential.
-It is, however, surprising that so few staff developers and no education lecturers made a connection.
+Given the current state of understanding about assessment and assessment theory where sometimes SA is isolated from feedback and FA (Taras 2012a,b), it is nevertheless gratifying that a few science lecturers and staff developers still believe that all assessment has useful feedback potential.
+It is, however, surprising that so few staff developers and no education lecturers who made a connection.

-The literature universally associates the necessity of feedback with FA (Sadler, 1989; Taras, 2009; Black and Wiliam, 2009) and this is strongly evident in staff developer responses to definitions of FA, but it is of concern that lecturing staff do not reflect this position.
+The literature universally associates the necessity of feedback with FA (Sadler 1989, Taras 2009, Black and Wiliam 2009) and this is strongly evident in staff developer responses to definitions of FA, but it is of concern that lecturing staff do not reflect this position.

-There seems a recognition among the science lecturers and staff developers that SA tasks need not be examinations, whereas education lecturers strongly associate SA with examinations, which perhaps reflects practice in the compulsory sector.
+There seems a recognition that SA tasks need not be examinations for the science lecturers and staff developers, whereas education lecturers strongly associate SA with examinations perhaps reflecting practice in the compulsory sector.
 Greater consistency in definitions of SA (Table 4) may indicate more rigid views than of FA, which seems a more fluid concept from our results.

 The increased consistency between definitions and examples in SA (Table 5) again points to SA being a more fixed and better understood concept.
 The erroneous definitions of SA and FA coupled with inconsistencies in definitions and examples suggest that many staff across all groups tested have little expertise in assessment, especially its theory and principles.
 The inconsistency from staff developers in the understanding of FA is a concern since these staff are involved in shaping the understandings of other staff.
-This may, to some extent, explain the lack of understanding in the other staff groups, though education lecturers are clearly not so influenced and perhaps their understandings originate elsewhere, for example in the compulsory sector.
+This may to some extent explain the lack of understanding in the other staff groups, though education lecturers are clearly not so influenced and perhaps their understandings originate elsewhere, for example the compulsory sector.

-We found that FA tasks are more commonly found in classroom work than homework, aligning with the assessment for learning literature, where FA is typically regarded as a classroom activity (Gardner, 2006; Stobart, 2008; Berry and Adamson, 2011).
+We found that FA tasks are more common in classroom work than for homework, aligning with the assessment for learning literature, where FA is typically regarded as a classroom activity (Gardner, 2006; Stobart, 2008; Berry and Adam, 2011).
 Most but not all assessments in HE conflate FA and SA, the exceptions typically being unseen examinations and end-of-course research projects, thus it was surprising that few respondents reported conflation or separation only 'sometimes'.
-Also about half the staff developers reported that they conflate FA and SA, yet in their roles in working with academic staff a value approaching 100 per cent would seem more logical.
-Much assessment for learning literature originating in the compulsory sector recognizes the desirability of separating SA and FA functions (Black et al., 2003; Gardner, 2006; Wiliam, 2009; Havnes and McDowell, 2008; Stobart, 2008; Black and Wiliam, 2009) so it is surprising that more education lecturers conflate SA and FA than separate them.
-Using SA tasks for learning through feedback has always been a prerogative of higher education and reduces unnecessary duplication (Taras, 2012b), although this is also very important in the compulsory sector, particularly in classroom assessment (Black, 2015).
+Also about half the staff developers reported they conflate FA and SA, yet in their roles in working with academic staff a value approaching 100 % would seem more logical.
+Much assessment for learning literature originating in the compulsory sector recognises the desirability of separating SA and FA functions (Black et al, 2003; Gardner, 2006; Wiliam, 2009; Havnes and McDowell, 2008; Stobart, 2008; Black and Wiliam, 2009) so it is surprising that more education lecturers conflate SA and FA than separate them.
+Using SA tasks for learning through feedback has always been a prerogative of higher education and reduces unnecessary duplication (Taras 2012b), although this is also very important in the compulsory sector, particularly in classroom assessment (Black, 2015).